operator-framework/operator-sdk/doc/operator-capabilities.md

 1. What installation configuration can be set in the CR?

-2. What additional CR installation configuration could still be added?
+2. What additional installation configuration could still be added?

 3. Can you set operand configuration in the CR?
 If so, what configuration is supported for each operand?